alexwlchan/alexwlchan.net/src/_drafts/ten-braille-facts.md

     It's designed to be used by people who are visually impaired.
     Rather than seeing a printed character with your eye, you gently run your finger over the page, and feel the indents of a braille pattern.

-    Each pattern is a six-dot "cell", arranged two wide by three high, and the dots which are raised tell you what the character is.
+    Each pattern is a six-dot "cell", arranged two wide by three high, and different dots are raised in each pattern.
     Braille is usually printed on embossed paper, with the dots raised from the surface of the page.

     <figure>